 It’s a wonderful cycle!

 Show People Who You Are

-It’s important that when you learn how to write a blog that you show people who you are.
+As a new blogger it’s important to show people who you are.
 This may be hard at first, but it’s important to help you eventually make money with your blog.

 Inspirational blog posts and unique blog posts are a great way to show people who you are.